Quicklinks

 3. Motions to amend the bylaws will be referred to the bylaws committee for review pursuant to Article XII.
 All other main motions will be referred to the resolutions committee (a special committee, as defined in Article IX, Section 10) for review.

-4. Sixty (60) days prior to the WSBC, registered WSC members will receive written notice by first class mail, or electronically, of all proposed main motions, including proposed bylaw amendments.
-Upon receipt of notice, WSC members shall be entitled to vote on which proposed main motions will be heard at the WSBC.
+4. Upon receipt of the WSC Members’ 60-Day Notice described in Section 2(c) of this Article VIII, WSC members will be entitled to vote on which proposed main motions will be heard at the WSBC.
 Ballots must be received electronically by the WSO within 15 days of receipt of notice.
 Main motions that receive an affirmative vote from a majority of the responding WSC members will be placed on the WSBC agenda.

 6. Motions submitted by the WSB may be placed on the agenda without prior approval from the WSC members.